Amit Mishra: IPL career

 On 17 April 2013 in season 6 of Indian Premier League (IPL 2013) he took a hat-trick playing for Sunrisers Hyderabad against Pune Warriors India and with this hat-trick, he became the first player in IPL history to take three hat-tricks.
 He has previously taken hat-trick in IPL 2008 playing for Delhi Daredevils against Deccan Chargers and then again in IPL 2011 playing for Deccan Chargers against Kings XI Punjab.
-For his performances in 2013, he was named in the Cricinfo IPL XI.
+For his performances in 2013, he was named in the ESPNcricinfo IPL XI.

 Mishra suffered a finger injury during DC's win over KKR in Sharjah.
 Mishra bowled only 2 overs before walking off the field.
 Mishra has now dismissed Rohit Sharma the most number of times in IPL Mishra equaled Zaheer and Sandeep's record for dismissing a batsman most number of times in IPL.

 He played for Delhi Daredevils in IPL 2015, IPL 2016, and IPL 2017.
 In January 2018, he was bought by the Delhi Daredevils in the 2018 IPL auction.
 He was retained in 2019 IPL.
-In the 2020 IPL, Mishra started out remarkably well, taking 3 wickets at an economy rate of 7.20.
+In the 2020 IPL, Mishra started well, taking 3 wickets at an economy rate of 7.20, before a finger injury ended his tournament.